raylyanway/cards/README.md

 #TODO:

-- use for different card type, not only translate.
-Make cards more unversal
 - create Home page with statistic and analytic
 - add mechanism of repeating
 - make indicator of pressed button (For what ?)